Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd/README.md

 📧 awabbas@arden.ac.uk | wafa.abbas.lhr@rootsivy.edu.pk

+Muhammad Awais Malik
+Deputy Head, School of Computing, ICMS
+📧 awaismalik3577@gmail.com

+Hassan Bashir
+Lecturer, Computer Science
+📧 hassan.bashir@umt.edu.pk

 📜 Citation & Publication

 This project is part of a published research paper:

-Agha, W. A. (2025).
-Enhancing Intrusion Detection in Cybersecurity using XGBoost: A Performance Analysis on the NSL-KDD Dataset. (https://doi.org/10.5281/zenodo.16737594)
+🔗 Agha, W. A., Malik, M. A., & Bashir, H. (2025).
+Enhancing Intrusion Detection in Cybersecurity using XGBoost: A Performance Analysis on the NSL-KDD Dataset.
+[Insert publication link or DOI if available]

 🙏 Acknowledgements

-We express gratitude to the University of New Brunswick for maintaining the NSL-KDD dataset and the open-source community for their contributions to XGBoost, Scikit-learn, Pandas, NumPy, Matplotlib, and SHAP libraries, which enabled this research.
+We thank the University of New Brunswick for maintaining the NSL-KDD dataset and the open-source community for their contributions to XGBoost, Scikit-learn, Pandas, NumPy, Matplotlib, and SHAP libraries, which made this research possible.

 ℹ️ About

 This repository implements a scalable, interpretable, and high-performing Intrusion Detection System using XGBoost on the NSL-KDD dataset.
 It is designed for researchers, cybersecurity professionals, and enthusiasts interested in machine learning-driven network security solutions.

 📄 License